-Therapist Dianne Berg, Ph.D., and her colleagues in the University of Minnesota’s Program in Human Sexuality (PHS), which marks its 50th anniversary this year, developed an innovative answer.
-Berg, whose pediatric patients range in age from 5 to 11, is introducing a new tool to her therapy sessions: “paper” dolls that enable kids to accurately express who they are.
+Berg, also an M Health Fairview licensed psychologist whose youngest patients range in age from 5 to 11, is introducing a new tool in her therapy sessions: MyGender Dolls, designed to empower kids to express who they are.

-“It’s really important to address the belief, ‘I’m not a “real” boy because I don’t have these parts,’ versus, ‘I can be a real boy, whatever my anatomy looks like,’” Berg says.
+“It’s really important to address the belief, ‘I’m not a “real” boy because I don’t have these private parts,’ versus, ‘I am a real boy, whatever my anatomy looks like,’” Berg says.
 “It’s about helping children develop tools to cope with messages in society that could lead to shame.”

 Postdoctoral fellow Ben Parchem, Ph.D., who holds the Randi and Fred Ettner Fellowship in Transgender Health, recently started sharing the MyGender Dolls with his young patients.